 In Rosario, 6 kms from Puerto Humo you can visit the Tempisque Safari Wildlife Refuge where you can see monkeys, birds, snakes, wildcats and other animals of the tropical dry forest.

 In the charming little village of Guaitil you can watch how traditional Chorotega pottery is being crafted.
 The central plaza of the village is edged by many craft shops and artisan stands selling beautiful pieces with indigenous design motifs.
 Less known but equally interesting is the neighboring potter village of San Vicente which also sports an Eco-museum for Chorotega art.

 The private wildlife reserve of El Viejo Wetlands at the Rio Tempisque across from Palo Verde National Park offers excellent bird watching on boat tours, hiking trails and a canopy tour.

 South of Nicoya, in the mountains near the village of Hojancha you can make eco-tours through the forest of the Monte Alto Nature Reserve with its huge array of orchids.
 On your way to Hojancha you can also stop at Hacienda Matambu and make a coffee tour through the plantations.
 You will learn about the cultivation and processing of Costa Rican coffee beans.

-From Hojancha there is a scenic alternative route to Samara.
-It leads through the hilly Guanacaste countryside to Punta Islita, Carrillo and Samara.
+From Hojancha there is a scenic alternative route Samara.
+It leads through the hilly Guanacaste countryside to Punta Islita, Carrillo and on to Samara.
 The road is little traveled and only few people live in this area.